Multiscale modelling of stranded cables including the local effects of interwire contact fatigue

 This PhD project takes part in a research program aiming to characterize and better understand the cable damage mechanisms, essential to the development of new solutions of analysis, design and repair of cabled structures.

-- Advanced skills in numerical analysis and finite element modelling
+- Advance skills and knowledge in numerical analysis and finite element modelling

 - Knowledge in contact mechanic and fatigue damage analysis